JetSetIlly/Gopher2600/README.md

 * "Games that do bad things to HMOVE..." https://www.biglist.com/lists/stella/archives/199804/msg00198.html

 These mailing lists and forums have supplied me with many useful test ROMs.
-I will package these up and distribute them sometime in the future (assuming I can get the required permissions).
+I aim to package these up and distribute them sometime in the future (assuming I can get the required permissions).

 Extensive references have been made to Andrew Towers' "Atari 2600 TIA Hardware